Snow covered trees at blue hour in Ruka Lapland with illuminated ski slopes and lift station glowing on the hill above

 What is Finnish Lapland?

-Finnish Lapland is the northernmost region of Finland, covering roughly 100,000 square kilometres.
-That is about a third of the entire country, and most of it is wilderness.
+Finnish Lapland is the northernmost region of Finland, covering roughly 100,000 square kilometres, about a third of the entire country, and most of it is wilderness.
 The region borders Norway and Sweden to the west and north and Russia to the east, with the Arctic Circle running through its southern portion near Rovaniemi.
+About 180,000 people live in Finnish Lapland.
+The indigenous Sami people have called this land home for thousands of years, and their culture, language and reindeer herding traditions are still very much alive.

 The best time to visit Lapland

+There is no bad time to visit Lapland, but the experience varies dramatically depending on when you go.
 Winter runs roughly from November through March.
-This is northern lights season, the aurora borealis is visible on clear nights from late August onward, but the winter months offer the longest periods of darkness and the best statistical chance of a sighting.
+This is northern lights season.
 December and January bring polar night to the far north, where the sun does not rise above the horizon for weeks.
-This is not as bleak as it sounds.
 The light at midday turns the snow a deep shade of blue, and the stars on a clear night are something you cannot describe to someone who has not seen them.

 New Year's Day Under the Aurora in Finnish Lapland

 Temperatures in winter range from around minus five on a mild day to minus thirty or lower during cold snaps.
-The snow is reliable from November and typically stays until April.
+Summer is a completely different world.
+The midnight sun arrives in June and lasts for weeks at the northernmost points.

 What to do in Lapland

-Husky safaris are the obvious answer and they are worth it.
+Husky safaris are worth it.
 Driving a team of huskies through a birch forest at dawn, with snow coming off the trees and the dogs breathing hard in the cold air, is one of those experiences that does not translate well into photos but stays with you for years.
+Reindeer safaris offer something slower and older.
+Snowmobiling is the practical transport of choice for Lapland locals.
+Ice fishing is another activity that sounds dull until you are sitting on a frozen lake in perfect silence with a hot drink and a line in the water.

 Where to stay in Lapland

 Glass igloos have become the signature Lapland accommodation and the hype is not entirely unjustified.
 Lying in a heated glass cabin watching the northern lights directly overhead is a remarkable experience.
 That said, they book up many months in advance for prime aurora season and the prices reflect the demand.
+Log cabins are the more practical and often more satisfying option.
+Most come with their own sauna, a wood-burning stove and direct access to forest or lake.

 What to pack for Lapland

-For your extremities: thermal gloves with a windproof outer mitten over them, a balaclava or thick hat that covers your ears and waterproof boots rated for at least minus thirty.
+The single most important principle for winter Lapland is layers.
+A moisture-wicking base layer, an insulating mid layer and a windproof outer shell will serve you better in changing conditions than any single heavy garment.
+Merino wool is worth the investment for base layers.
+For your extremities: thermal gloves with a windproof outer mitten, a balaclava or thick hat that covers your ears and waterproof boots rated for at least minus thirty.
 Thin fashion boots will cause you genuine problems at minus twenty.

 Frequently asked questions about visiting Lapland